AtomFirst/MyDataStructureHomework/README.md

 > Should data structure be Oop?

-> All solution are coding and testing on WSL:Ubuntu-22.04 with g++.
-Although most of the codes could compiled and run on any systems, it seems that some trouble with encoding happened when you try to run program with Chinese on Windows.
+> All solutions are coded and tested on WSL:Ubuntu-22.04 with g++.
+Although most of the solutions could compiled and run on any systems, it seems that some trouble with encoding happened when you try to run program with Chinese on Windows.